panta82/node_argument_parsers/article.md

 - Argparse has an "eplilogue" option, but I couldn't get it to work for my use case.
 It was obviously meant for simpler one-line texts.
 It hopelessly choked on and mangled my multi-line syntax help.
 I ended up shimming their help formatter function to add my own custom epilogue.

     As a sidenote, the internals of the library and pretty clean and well documented, making it relatively easy to hack around.

+#### Conclusion

-##### Argparse is a powerful and stable library, but with mediocre docs and help output.
+Argparse is a powerful and stable library, but with mediocre docs and help output.
 There are better libraries around with similar features.

 ## Rejected candidates

-Some libraries that I've rejected based on reading the documentation and fiddling a bit, but without writing the actual test program.
+I will now briefly mention some libraries that I've rejected based on reading the documentation and fiddling a bit, but without writing the actual test program.
+Same rules apply for star/fork/download numbers as above.

 ### Minimist